knennigtri/merge-markdown/README.md

 * `{options}`: Options applied to all `input` files

 ### Supported {options}
+Options can be applied to an individual input or at a globally to apply to all inputs
 * `noYAML`: optionlly removes YAML.
 Default=false
 * `TOC`: optionally adds a TOC to this file with doctoc.
 Default=false.
 See https://www.npmjs.com/package/doctoc#specifying-location-of-toc
 * `replace`: